hazer-hazer/Jacy-Dev-Book/_docs/compiler-workflow/lowering/lowering.md

 }
 ```

-Here we use `while let` which is a high level syntactic sugar that is in fact "while pattern on the left side matches the value on the right side do ...". `while let` loop is also lowered, read further for more information.
+Here we use `while let` which is a high-level syntactic sugar that is in fact "while the pattern on the left side matches the value on the right side do ...". `while let` loop is also lowered, read further for more information.
 `iter.next` (`Iterator::next`) method returns `T?` (in this particular case `T` is `int`), that is an optional next value if some exists.

 The body of the `while let` is the same as for the initial `for` loop.

-In next chapters we will discuss `while let` lowering where this example will be lowered completely.
+In next chapters, we will discuss `while let` lowering where this example will be lowered completely.

 #### `while` loop lowering